GrantTree’s head of R&D Tax Credits, Sam Aiken, explains what the changes to R&D Tax Credits proposed in the autumn budget mean for UK businesses.

 The cap is set at three times a business’s combined PAYE and National Insurance Contribution liability.
 Plus a £20,000 grace amount.
 Any amount over this limit is forfeited.

 In March 2020, the government hired 1,300 additional HMRC staff to improve tax collection and the agency’s ability to regulate compliance.
-This has led to a marked increase in the number of compliance checks on R&D Tax Credits claims, which is where HMRC determine whether an R&D Tax Credits claim is accurate and eligible for relief.
+This has led to a marked increase in the number of HMRC compliance checks on R&D Tax Credits claims, which is where HMRC determine whether an R&D Tax Credits claim is accurate and eligible for relief.

 At this stage, it’s unclear what changes the government will make to the R&D Tax Credits scheme to mitigate international outsourcing.
 It may simply make all expenditure on overseas contractors ineligible for relief.
 Or it may take a nuanced approach, like limiting subsidies for companies over a certain size.